Build a Craft Stick Catapult

-AVAILABLE JUNE 2020.
 How does a car move from one place to another?
-How does the lawnmower eat up the grass?
 How do cranes lift such heavy objects?

-From ancient times to now, engines have powered the activities of people’s lives.
+From ancient times to now, engines have powered people’s lives.
 Engines!
-With Science Projects for Kids invites readers ages 7 to 10 to explore engines and deepen their understanding of the history of engines, what makes them hum, and all the special jobs they do for humans.
-Learn about heat engines that power everything from trains to cars to planes to nuclear power plants.
-Explore electric motors and the magnetism that makes them run.
-Discover pneumatic motors that work with air and hydraulic motors that work with fluids!
-Plus, learn about some engines you might not have even heard of before—engines in nature that exist at the both the universal and the molecular levels!
+With 25 Science Projects for Kids invites readers ages 7 to 10 to explore engines and deepen their understanding of the history of engines, what makes them hum, and all the special jobs they do for humans.
+Engines! also examines some of the ways mechanical innovation has backfired, such as how the cotton gin extended the history of slavery in eighteenth-century America.

-Explore engines through 25 hands-on, science-minded projects plus fascinating facts, essential questions, links to online resources, and even jokes help support deeper learning!
+Explore the world of engines through 25 hands-on, science-minded projects.
+Fascinating facts, essential questions, links to online resources, and even jokes help support deeper learning!